What to eat during intermittent fasting guide

 They might make you a bit stinky (thanks, indigestible starch!), but legumes bring the fire to your intermittent fasting life by being full of nutrition yet low in calories, and their protein and fiber content helps keep you fuller for longer with more energy to boot.

-Probiotics are live microorganisms (i.e., bacteria and/or yeasts that naturally occur in the body) that benefit our health when we eat them in adequate amounts, and studies suggest they may promote a healthy gut and support your digestion.[2]
+Probiotics are live microorganisms (i.e., bacteria and/or yeasts that naturally occur in the body) that benefit our health when we eat them in adequate amounts.
+Studies suggest they may promote a healthy gut and support your digestion.[2]

 To get that probiotic boost, try adding a little fermented food like kimchi, live yogurt, or kombucha to your life.

 Fruit is packed with nutrients that help your body do its job.
-Whether you choose apples, berries, oranges, plums — you’re going to get a powerful hit of phytonutrients, vitamins, minerals, fiber, and carbohydrate, and your body will feel all the better for it.
+Whether you choose apples, berries, oranges, plums, etc. — you’re going to get a powerful hit of phytonutrients, vitamins, minerals, fiber, and carbohydrates, and your body will feel all the better for it.

-And, they’re low calorie, so when you replace other, higher-calorie foods with fruit, you get more food — and more nutrients — with less calories.
+And, they’re low calorie, so when you replace other, higher-calorie foods with fruit, you get more food — and more nutrients — with fewer calories.

 Just like fruit, veggies have magical effects on our health.